 7. Automation for device tasks

 IT teams have to perform several device-related tasks, especially for unattended devices such as kiosks.
 Manually performing these tasks- for example, a device reboot is impossible, when devices are spread across diverse locations.
 Automating these tasks using workflows to imitate the action path of the IT admins can not only help in saving manual IT efforts but also ensuring more accuracy and no room for oversight.

 For a diverse, widely-spread device inventory, maintaining security and compliance is of utmost priority.
-IT admins are on the constant lookout for any impending threats to the security or any error with compliance.
-With scheduled compliance and security alerts, keeping a constant check on the device and data security, tracking location based on geofences, keeping an eye on battery, data and usage level can help in bringing accuracy to the IT tasks pertinent to security and compliance.
+IT admins are on the constant lookout for any impending threats to security or any error with compliance.
+With scheduled compliance and security alerts, keeping a constant check on the device and data security, tracking location based on geofences, keeping an eye on battery, data, and usage level can help in bringing accuracy to the IT tasks pertinent to security and compliance.